Christina Ayodele (CSB '16), Euan Kerr (Reporter for MPR), Stan Herd (Artist), and Rick King (COO of Technology for

 Minnesota Public Radio (MPR) is pleased to offer two student fellowships for the College of St. Benedict and St. John's University at $5,000 each for full-time summer internships in the MPR newsroom.
-Next summer (2015), one student from the College of St. Benedict and one student from St. John's University, will serve as MPR/Gary Eichten Fellows.
-Selected students will complete an internship at MPR, located in downtown St. Paul, learning the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
-This prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.
+Next summer (2016), two CSB/SJU students will serve as, will serve as MPR/Gary Eichten Fellows, with selected students completing an internship at MPR, located in downtown St. Paul.
+Fellows will learn the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
+The prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.

 Selected Fellows will work full-time at MPR beginning June 6, 2016 and continuing through August 12, 2016.
 Students may elect to earn credits for the experience; those choosing to do so will work with the Assistant Director of Experiential Learning & Community Engagement on an individual basis to set up payment and assessment for credits earned.
 Prior to their commencement as Fellows, students selected must participate in a training seminar in May 2016.
 Finally, following their summer-long internship, Fellows will submit an audio-visual presentation highlighting their summer experience, as well as offer a poster presentation of learning to the community at CSB/SJU's Scholarship & Creativity Day the following April.